-Police officers can order more advanced tests done by a qualified officer (evaluating officer) if they think you’ve taken a combination of drugs and alcohol.
-For example, the evaluating officer can do a series of physical exams, such as taking your pulse or temperature, examine your pupils or ask you to follow an object with your eyes.
-The evaluating officer can film these tests.
-Depending on the results, you might be ordered to give a saliva, urine or blood sample or do a breath sample test if you haven’t done one already.
+They can also order tests done by a qualified officer (evaluating officer).
+The evaluating officer can do a series of physical exams, such as taking your pulse or temperature, examining your pupils or asking you to follow an object with your eyes.
+This officer can also order you to give a saliva, urine or blood sample or do a breath sample test if you haven’t done one already.

 After the tests, you might be formally accused of a crime.
 If found guilty, you’ll receive a sentence that can have serious consequences on your life.
 To learn more, read our article on the consequences of driving under the influence of drugs or alcohol.